Welcome to the United Nations

 Caribbean Community (CARICOM)

-In July 2022, Secretary-General António Guterres attended the 43rd Regular Meeting of the Conference of Heads of Government of CARICOM, in Suriname, as a special guest.
+In July 2023, Secretary-General António Guterres attended the 45th Regular Meeting of the Conference of Heads of Government of CARICOM, in Trinidad and Tobago, which also served to celebrate the 50th anniversary of the regional organization, as a special guest.
 Heads of CARICOM welcomed his remarks and advocacy on issues of critical importance to member States, particularly climate change and the reform of the global financial system.

 CARICOM was granted observer status before the UN General Assembly in 1991 (A/RES/46/8).
 In 1994, the General Assembly resolution on “Cooperation between the United Nations and the Caribbean Community” (A/RES/49/141) requested the Secretary-General to, in consultation with the Secretary-General of CARICOM, “promote meetings between their representatives for consultations on policies, projects, measures and procedures that will facilitate and broaden cooperation and coordination between them”.